niekveldhuis/compass/2_4_Data_Acquisition_ETCSL/2_4_Data_Acquisition_ETCSL.md

     return x
 ```

 ### 2.4.4 Pre-Processing: Additional Text and Secondary Text

 In order to be able to preserve the [ETCSL][] distinctions between main text (the default), secondary text, and additional text, such information needs to be added as an attribute to each `w` node (word node).
-This must take place in pre-processing, before the `XML` files are parsed.
+This must take place in pre-processing, before the `XML` file is parsed.

 [ETCSL][] transliterations represent composite texts, put together (in most cases) from multiple exemplars.
 The editions include substantive variants, which are marked either as "additional" or as "secondary".
 Additional text consists of words or lines that are *added* to the text in a minority of sources.
 In the opening passage of [Inana's Descent to the Netherworld][], for instance, there is a list of temples that Inana leaves behind.
 One exemplar extends this list with eight more temples; in the composite text these lines are marked as "additional" and numbered lines 13A-13H.
 Secondary text, on the other hand, is variant text (words or lines) that are found in a minority of sources *instead of* the primary text.
 An example in [Inana's Descent to the Netherworld][] is lines 30-31, which are replaced by 30A-31A in one manuscript (text and translation as in [ETCSL][]):